RPasecky/sensorLink/README.md

       - Open up your Firebase Console and navigate to the Firebase Database.
 Try pressing the touch sensor and see if the value in your database changes with your touch.
 If so you're on the right track

       <img src="./Images/lightOn.png "
-   alt="download the google plist to connect to firebase" width="400"/>
+   alt="download the Google Plist to connect to firebase" width="400"/>

       - Try manually changing the 'light' value in your firebase.
 Does that turn the LED in your circuit on and off?
 If so, great!
 Let's move on to setting up the iOS side of things.

       <img src="./Images/lightOff.png "
-   alt="download the google plist to connect to firebase" width="400"/>
+   alt="download the Google Plist to connect to firebase" width="400"/>